The top of the invoice shows the basic customer details, including:

 - Other (tab) – displays the related Sales Order, Project, or RMA.
 Clicking the Go button will open the related document.

-- Log (tab) – keeps a running list of who, what, and when transactions were done to the invoice.
+- Log (tab) – keeps a running list of who, what, and when transactions were completed.

 The bottom right portion of the invoice display these elements: